MTAPcoin/MTAPCoin-MN-Install/Staking_for_Windows.md

 Settings -> Unlock Wallet
 ```

-Now you are set to start staking your IPS
+Now you are set to start staking your MTAP coin

 Note: Remember transaction in your wallet will need 101 conformations to be eligable to start staking.